ajcampbell1333/LBEAST_Unreal/README.md

 <summary><strong>⚠️Author Disclaimer:</strong></summary>

 <div style="margin-left: 20px;">
 This is a brand new plugin as of November 2025.
 Parts of it are not fully fleshed out.
 The author built LBE activations for Fortune 10 brands over the past decade.
 This is the dream toolchain he wishes we had back then, but it probably still contains unforeseen bugs in its current form.
 V1.0 is considered Alpha.
 If you're seeing this message, it's because LBEAST has yet to deploy on a single professional project.
 Please use this code at your own risk.
 Also, this plugin provides code that may or may not run on systems your local and state officials may classify as  "amusement rides" or "theme park rides" which may fall under ASTM standards or other local regulations.
-LBEAST's author disclaims any liability for safety of guests or patrons or regulatory readiness.
-Please review the local regulations in your area prior to executing this code in any public venue.
+LBEAST's author disclaims any and all liability for any use of this code, including for safety of guests or patrons, regulatory readiness, etc. Please review the local regulations in your area prior to executing this code in any public venue.
 You are responsible for compliance in your state.
 </div>

 </details><br>